 - Customize visitor comment displays (e.g. displaying Facebook comments)

-- Inserting HTML and script elements into your site’s header and footer
+- Inserting HTML and code elements into your pages

 - Add formatted tables

-- Display animated graphics and advanced font display formatting options
+- Add animated graphics and advanced content formatting options

 - Improve Google local search